 Sample Viral Matched table

-Another key component of the VIPIE results is the matched table where investigators can view and sort virus hits to the input samples, much like Excel spreadsheet.
+Another key component of the Vipie results is the matched table where investigators can view and sort virus hits to the input samples, much like Excel spreadsheet.
 As shown in Figure 10 below, the Viral hits table displays the sample (columns) hits to viral accession ids (rows) where the viral accession labels include id, description, and taxonomy levels taken from GenBank from NCBI.
 After the taxonomy level, the columns are labeled with the sample names together with a percentage calculated from sample hits divided from a normalized total of 100,000.
 The red intensity background of the data cells reflects the increase hit size.
 Users can custom select the number of rows shown on the page.
 An example is partially shown in the figure below.
 As demonstrated in Figure 10B searching for Human rotavirus, flexible search is built in for string search across all cells, and the columns are all sortable, in both directions.